Intense pain gripped my heart when I felt rejected by my daughter.

 I have loved you with an everlasting love; I have drawn you with unfailing kindness (Jeremiah 31:3 NIV).

-Prayer: Merciful God, comfort us through one more day that reminds us of what we’ve lost.
-Thank you for all You’ve done for us, most of all for Your love.
-Grasping how much you love us and our children is difficult.
+Prayer: Merciful God, comfort us through yet another holiday that reminds us of what we’ve lost.
+Thank you for all You’ve done for us, most of all for loving us unconditionally, completely, radically and eternally.
+Grasping the depth of your love for us and our children is impossible.
 Your love far exceeds our ability to comprehend.
-Help us stop putting high expectations on our them for what only You can give.
-Please satisfy us with your never-ending love.
+Please help us stop putting high expectations on our children to provide what only You can give.
+Satisfy us with your never-ending love.
 Motivate us to show kindness to someone else in need.
-In Your Son’s name.
+In Your Son Jesus’ name.
 Amen.

 Resources for you: (listed on our website)